 Read on for our guide to answering the Cornell supplemental prompts for each specific college!

 College of Agriculture and Life Sciences Essay

 College of Agriculture and Life Sciences: Why are you drawn to studying the major you have selected?
 Please discuss how your interests and related experiences have influenced your choice.
 Specifically, how will an education from the College of Agriculture and Life Sciences (CALS) and Cornell University help you achieve your academic goals?

-This is a “classic why this major?” question, and it’s designed to help readers understand how you engage with your academic interests and passions.
+This is a classic “why this major?” question, and it’s designed to help readers understand how you engage with your academic interests and passions.
 Don’t worry about choosing the “right” major or the one that you’re most likely to actually pursue.
 Choose the area that interests you the most right now, and demonstrate your interest in it with real examples from your life.
-They don’t necessarily need to be academic in nature; just let your passion shine through!
+They don’t need to be entirely academic; make sure to let your intellectual curiosity and character shine through!

 College of Architecture, Art, and Planning Essay

 College of Architecture, Art, and Planning: What is your “thing”?
 What energizes you or engages you so deeply that you lose track of time?
 Everyone has different passions, obsessions, quirks, inspirations.
 What are yours?

 The “thing” you choose doesn’t have to be related to your interest in the College of Architecture, Art, and Planning, nor does it have to be strictly academic.
 However, if you do have a “thing” that will help readers understand why you’re interested in this particular school — as opposed to any other, at Cornell or elsewhere — then all the better!
 Describe the “thing” using real details from your life.
 For example, what was the first time you discovered it?
 Or what does it look like when you engage with it?
 Show readers how much it interests and inspires you, instead of just telling them.